top of page

 The Case Background.

-The Miami-Dade trial court disagreed with the California law firm, and ruled that the case could proceed in Miami-Dade County, Florida.
-The California law firm appealed the trial court’s denial of its motion to dismiss.
-On appeal, the Third District Court of Appeal reversed the trial court’s denial of the California law firm’s motion to dismiss, and mandated dismissal of the action due to improper venue.
-The appellate court’s reversal hinged entirely on contract construction—a critical process in business law where courts interpret the true meaning behind the specific language set forth in a contract.
+The California law firm appealed the trial court’s order denying its motion to dismiss.
+On appeal, the Third District Court of Appeal disagreed with the trial court, and mandated that the Floridians lawsuit be dismissed due to improper venue.
+The appellate court’s reversal hinged entirely on contract construction (i.e., a critical process in business law where courts interpret the true meaning behind the specific language set forth in a contract).

 Understanding Contract Construction in Business Law.